Victorian Railways V class: History and description

 Even though the then VR Engineer-in-Chief, Thomas Higinbotham, had recognised as far back as 1875 that American-designed locomotives had many good features, they were not widely adopted by the VR.
 Improved front-end performance, bar frames, flexible suspensions and leading wheels to "steer" locomotives around curves, were only embraced many years after the introduction of the V-class American import.

 Replica build project

 The Victorian Steam Locomotive Company, based in Maldon and associated with the Victorian Goldfields Railway, was undertaking a project to build a replica of the Vauclain compound V Class locomotives.
-The locomotive was to be numbered V499 after the class leader, but was intended to be a representation of the V class collectively rather than a replica of this original Baldwin locomotive.
+The locomotive was to be numbered V499 after the class leader, but was intended to be a representation of the V class collectively, rather than a replica of this original Baldwin-built locomotive.

-As of the end of 2022, the project ceased and the various parts distributed.
+By the end of 2022, the project had ceased, for unknown reasons, and the various parts were distributed.